Investigating the structure of gluon fluctuations in the proton with incoherent diffraction at HERA: Conclusions and Discussion

 \section{Conclusions and Discussion}

 The hotspot model for gluon fluctuations have proved to be an efficient model for describing the incoherent cross-section in $ep$ data, supplemented with large length-scale saturation scale fluctuations.
+However, as the hotspot model is non-perturbative, it is not reliable for $|t|\gtrsim 1$~GeV$^2$.
+As we probe the smaller scale fluctuations in incoherent diffraction at large $|t|$ we resolve more quantum fluctuations in the proton, and the $t$-spectrum is measured well into the perturbative regime.
+Further, in order to describe total exclusive diffractive cross-section, as well as rapidity and $W$ spectra which are integrated over $t$, one needs a description for incoherent diffraction at $|t|>1$~GeV$^2$.
+In lieu of a perturbative approach to this problem, we have added substructure to the proton by hand.
+This will tell us what we may expect from a perturbative approach, as well as enable us to calculate rapidity and $W$ spectra with the dipole model.

 We have shown that if we extend the hotspot model into a model which has hotspots within hotspots within hotspots, adding a structure of ten hotspots inside each of the original three and then further substructure with around sixty smaller hotspots inside each of the ten hotspots, we are able to describe the data for momentum transfer of at least $|t|<30~$GeV$^2$.
 We see that the gluon density fluctuation structure exhibit a scaling behaviour.
-If this scaling persists, we expect our model with three levels of gluonic substructure in the proton will be relevant for $|t|\lesssim 150~$GeV$^2$.
+If this scaling persists, we expect our model with three levels of gluonic substructure in the proton to be relevant for $|t|\lesssim 150~$GeV$^2$.
+This scaling behaviour also reduces the degrees of freedom of the parameter space, as the parameters are highly correlated.